hanshoglund/vitry/manual.md

 ## Expressions

 Functional languages are mainly concerened with the expression of values.
 Broadly speaking, values are pieces of data that represent something.
 Expressions are series of lexical tokens, each of which produces a value.
-Below are some simple expressions along with their result.^[The arrow-like sign not part of the language, but just a conventional way of wrinting what an expression evaluates to]
+Below are some simple expressions along with their result.

     1            => 1
     2 + 3        => 5